-I wish to object to the draft Local Plan Part One 2031 on the basis that it is 'unsound'.
-Below I outline my reasons, and what must be done, if the Vale of the White Horse, and indeed Oxfordshire as a whole, is not to lose its character and identity.
+I wish to object to the Local Plan on the basis that it is 'unsound'.
+The current Plan risks undermining the character and identity of both the Vale of the White Horse and Oxfordshire as a whole.

-Re: Core Policy 4 & all others that flow from it, in particular, Core Polices 8, 13, 15 & 20:
+Core Policy 4 & all others that flow from it, in particular, Core Polices 8, 13, 15 & 20:

-1. The SHMA is unsound and unsustainable and should not be relied upon.
-The plan is based on the exceptionally high forecasts of housing need from the controversial Oxfordshire Strategic Housing Market Assessment (SHMA), which has been much criticised by the public, organisations (such as CPRE) and politicians alike.
-In an independent critique of the SHMA commissioned by CPRE Oxfordshire, a leading planning expert concluded that the SHMA's estimate is likely to be 'grossly overstated' by a factor of over two.
+The SHMA is unsound and unsustainable.

+The plan is based on the exceptionally high forecasts of housing-need from the controversial Oxfordshire Strategic Housing Market Assessment (SHMA), which has been much criticised by the public, organisations (such as CPRE) and politicians alike.
+In an independent critique of the SHMA commissioned by CPRE Oxfordshire, a leading planning expert concluded that the SHMA's estimate is likely to be 'grossly overstated' by a factor of at least two.

-From these criticisms I understand that:
+I thus understand that:

-- The SHMA housing need figure is more than two and a half times what the Government's official household projections would suggest, making it highly questionable;

-- The SHMA makes many dubious adjustments to official statistics which add over 20,000 houses to its forecast of need for Oxfordshire; and

-- Much of the forecast of need is based on another forecast that 85,000 new jobs will be created attracting more people to move to the County.
-However much of this figure seems itself just to be based on questionable hopes of aggressive economic growth and housebuilding rates and it has not been subject to public consultation or independent scrutiny.
+- The SHMA housing-need figure is more than two-and-a-half times what the Government's official household projections would suggest, making it highly questionable: - The SHMA makes many dubious adjustments to official statistics which add more than 20,000 houses to its forecast of need for Oxfordshire; and - Much of the forecast of need is based on another forecast that 85,000 new jobs will be created attracting more people to move to the County.
+However, much of this figure seems itself just to be based on questionable hopes of aggressive economic growth and housebuilding rates, and it has not been subject to public consultation or independent scrutiny.

-However, I am not aware of any response to these criticisms or any attempt to instigate an independent review of the SHMA, and there is no evidence that the Council has given them appropriate consideration
+Yet I am not aware of any response to these criticisms or any attempt to instigate an independent review of the SHMA, and there is no evidence that the Council has given them appropriate consideration.

-2. The Vale District Council has failed to give proper consideration to the environmental and social constraints within the District:
+The Vale District Council has failed to give proper consideration to the environmental and social constraints within the District.

 The SHMA itself says it is just a starting point and only part of the evidence base for determining housing need and that further work needs to be done to test whether it can be accommodated sustainably before adopting it as a housing target.
-As far as I understand, the Vale District Council did not attempt to undertake this further work before adopting the SHMA figures unquestioningly; it should first have assessed them against social, environmental and infrastructure considerations.
+I gather that the Vale District Council made no attempt to undertake this further work before adopting the SHMA figures unquestioningly; it should first have assessed them against social, environmental and infrastructure considerations.

-Re: Core Policy 13 Oxford Green Belt, Core Policy 8 - Spatial Strategy for Abingdon & Oxford fringe Sub Area & Core Policy 15 - Spatial Strategy for SE Vale Sub Area:
+Core Policy 13 Oxford Green Belt, Core Policy 8 - Spatial Strategy for Abingdon & Oxford fringe Sub Area & Core Policy 15 - Spatial Strategy for SE Vale Sub Area:

-3. The Vale's uncritical acceptance of the SHMA figures as targets has led to the inappropriate allocation of sites within the Green Belt and North Wessex Downs Area of Outstanding Natural Beauty (AONB).
+The Vale's uncritical acceptance of the SHMA figures as targets has led to the inappropriate allocation of sites within the Green Belt and North Wessex Downs Area of Outstanding Natural Beauty (AONB).

 The plan has identified four development sites in the Green Belt to accommodate 1,510 houses, and two in the AONB for a total of 1,400 houses, which is threatening to undermine the rural character of the Vale.

 A further 11 sites are proposed for removal from the Green Belt.
-I am concerned that once land is removed from the Green Belt it will be at imminent risk of development, even if not immediately identified as a strategic site.
+Once land is removed from the Green Belt, it will be at imminent risk of development, even if not immediately identified as a strategic site.